BLSQ/openimis-dev_environment/README.md

   prepare_db      prepares the database (required before running test in backend) refresh <name>  refreshes a service by rebuilding its image and (re)starting
                   it.
-  server          runs the backend server. settings        reads current settings if any. shell [name]    runs an interactive shell on the given service or the default
+  server          runs the backend server in background. shutdown        stops the backend server. settings        reads current settings if any. shell [name]    runs an interactive shell on the given service or the default
                   one if nothing passed.